51% Attack

 So by building a new longest chain to replace an existing one, you are effectively rewriting the blockchain and creating a new history of transactions that every node on the network will adopt.
 As a result, you have reversed transactions that we previously thought to have been a permanent part of the blockchain.

-However, actually performing a successful 51% attack is not easy.
+But performing a successful 51% attack is not easy.

 You would want to include a replacement transaction in the new chain to send the bitcoins to a new destination (e.g. to your address and not to the car dealer's).
-Otherwise, the original transaction could get re-mined in to the new chain.
+Otherwise, the original transaction could get re-mined into the new chain.

 Prevention